THE MEMBERS OF CEEJAY FINANCE LIMITED

-The company has no transection with related parties referred to sub section (1) ofSection 188 of the Companies Act 2013.
-However other related party transections notcovered above are disclosed in note 27 of this report
+The Company has no transaction with related parties referred to sub section (1) ofSection 188 of the Companies Act 2013.
+However other related party transactions notcovered above are disclosed in note 27 of this report.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO:

-As the main business of the company is of finance the company has no activitiesrelating to conservation of energy or technology absorption.
-The company has had noforeign exchange earnings or out goes during the year under review.
+As the Company is in finance and loan segment the Company has no activities relatingto conservation of energy or technology absorption.
+The Company has had no foreignexchange earnings or out goes during the year under review.

 DISCLOSURES AS PER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

 The Company has zero tolerance for sexual harassment at workplace and the company hasin place a Policy for prevention of Sexual Harassment at the Workplace in line with therequirements of the Sexual Harassment of Women at the Workplace (Prevention Prohibition& Redressal) Act 2013.
 The Internal Complaints Committee (ICC) has been set up toredress complaints received regarding sexual harassment.
 All employees (permanentcontractual temporary trainees) are covered under this policy.
 The following is asummary of sexual harassment complaints received and disposed of during the year:

 (a) Number of complaints pending at the beginning of the year: Nil

 (b) Number of complaints received during the year: Nil

 (c) Number of complaints disposed off during the year: NA